-ClearFox® modular sludge solutions provide effective ways to significantly reduce the sludge that can be produced as a byproduct from certain wastewater treatment process technologies.
+ClearFox® modular sludge solutions provide effective ways to significantly reduce the sludge that can be produced as a by-product from certain wastewater treatment process technologies.
 These solutions are implemented either as stand-alone modules, or they can be used in conjunction with other wastewater treatment process technologies.
 ClearFox® modular sludge treatment solutions can be implemented for handling sludge from various sources including biological and DAF systems.
-They can also be applied to a ride range of applications including municipal and industrial projects.
+They can also be applied to a wide range of applications including municipal and industrial projects.

 ClearFox® Sludge Treatment

 For municipal wastewater treatment, where biological process technologies are generally implemented the secondary sludge that is produced must be managed.
 For small scale applications then big bag dewatering units can be implemented.
 However, as project sizes increase then sludge management solution changes.
 For larger applications we have a range of sludge thickeners and screw presses that can be used to achieve any required level of dry substance.

 For industrial wastewater treatment where dissolved air flotation, heavy-metal precipitation, and other process technologies are used, the sludge volume and composition can be very different.
 For such applications sludge can often be handled directly with the use of sludge screw press.

 Specialist advice is needed in the selection of the correct sludge management solution, because the type of sludge varies significantly with every application.
 Example municipal sludge can have a dry substance of 1% prior to treatment, so thickening is required before pressing.
 In contrast sludge from food and beverage sector arising from pretreatment in a dissolved air flotation system can be handled directly by a suitably sized screen press.